ODNZSL/NZSL-signbank/README.md

 1. Run `cp example.env .env`

-Note that the local static JS and CSS files have to be installed into place for the app to work properly.
-If you are using docker, you have two choices:
-- Comment out the `volumes` directive in `docker-compose.yml`, OR
-- Manually perform the install step as below (see `Dockerfile` also).

-> Install files to signbank/static/js and signbank/static/css:
->
-> npm ci
->
+2. Run `npm ci`

-> npm run collectjs && npm run collectcss
+3. Run `npm run collectjs && npm run collectcss`

-To start the application using docker-compose, simply run:

-`docker-compose up`
+4. Run `docker-compose up`

-And the service will start bound to port 8000 on your host, with a companion Postgres database running in its own container, and an SMTP mailcatcher that will receive outbound mail from the application bound to port 1025 on your host.
+The service will start bound to port 8000 on your host, with a companion Postgres database running in its own container, and an SMTP mailcatcher that will receive outbound mail from the application bound to port 1025 on your host.

 #### Local data